Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically surveyed, or a piece that is being split, will need a study to find the brand-new corners and great deal lines in Minnesota, which should be completely marked so they will certainly never ever become lost.
+Land that has actually never ever been specifically surveyed, or a piece that is being divided, will certainly require a survey to find the new edges and whole lot lines in Minnesota, which should be permanently noted so they will certainly never ever become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.